 Your first order will come in a pre-filled amber glass container or a refill (pick the latter if you have an existing container to use).

 The refills come in a pouch that’s BPA-free and made with 93% less plastic than a conventional bottle.

-Offering one of the best body wash refill options, the refill pouch can be emptied and shipped back to be refilled, via the prepaid postage envelope.
+The refill pouch can be emptied and shipped back to be refilled or recycled via the prepaid envelope.

 About The Good Fill

-If you want to buy it in bulk, there’s a good chance The Good Fill has it.
+If you want to buy it in bulk, there’s a good chance The Good Fill can fill your need.

 *Note: Their home cleaning products contain RSPO MB certified palm oil, meaning some is sustainable palm oil but not all.